-Should we determine that a station has violated our Rating Distortion or Rating Bias guidelines we will take appropriate action as warranted in our judgment.
+Should we determine that a station has violated our Rating Distortion or Rating Bias guidelines, we will take appropriate action as warranted in our judgment.

-Examples of actions that we have taken in the past include removal of a station from the report (i.e., "delisting"), listing the station out of alphabetical sequence or below a special distinguishing line, citation of the event in the report, and/or other special communications with the marketplace.
+Examples of actions that we have taken in the past include removal of a station from the report (i.e., "delisting"), listing the station out of alphabetical sequence below a special distinguishing line ("below the line" listing), citation of the event in the report, and/or other special communications with the marketplace.